raymonepping/IBM-HashiCorp-Datastax/README.md

 ## Setup

-This Terraform configuration sets up a DataStax Astra database with 1 PCU (Processing Capacity Unit).
+This Terraform configuration sets up a DataStax Astra database through Infrastucture as Code.

 1. **Clone or download this configuration**